julia-meshcheryakova/CEACStatusBot/README.md

 # CEACStatusBot🤖

 [查看中文文档](README.Chinese.md)

 automatically check your U.S. visa application status in [CEAC](https://ceac.state.gov/CEACStatTracker/Status.aspx?App=NIV) and notice you instantly!

 ## Usage

 You can deploy it to your own machine, but it is highly recomanded to use Github Actions.

 ### Environment Variables

 - LOCATION: the location code where you applied for your visa.
 To find the corresponding code for the embassy, please refer to [this table](LOCATION.md).

 - NUMBER: your Application ID or Case Number help icon (e.g., AA0020AKAX or 2012118 345 0001)

 - PASSPORT_NUMBER: your passport number

 - SURNAME: first 5 Letters of surname

 - TIMEZONE: optional, set your timezone to avoid disturbing during sleep. :-) Some example: `Asia/Shanghai` `America/New_York`

+- LAST_KNOWN_DATE: optional, last know date of an update in format like '03-Apr-2025'

 #### Notification by Email